-The capital costs of the FCTP are based on equal annual expenditures of funds, in constant dollars, over the 35-year period.
-The operating costs for the arterial street and highway system are based on equally increasing annual costs, in constant dollars, over the 35-year period.
-The conversion of year 2015 constant dollar cost to year of expenditure cost in Table 2.4 utilizes inflation rates based upon historical trends.
-The rate of inflation used for highway costs and transit construction costs of 2.3 percent was provided by WisDOT and is based on the average change in the Consumer Price Index over the previous 10 years.
+The conversion of year 2015 constant dollar cost to year of expenditure cost in Table 2.2 utilizes inflation rates based upon historical trends.
+The rate of inflation used for highway costs and transit construction costs of 2.3 percent was provided by WisDOT.
 The inflation rate of 2.5 percent used for transit vehicle costs is based on the historical increase in the purchase price of transit vehicles as experienced by the transit operators of the Region.
 With regard to transit operating costs, the inflation rate of 2.0 percent used is based on the historical inflation from the Consumer Price Index for the Milwaukee area and discussions with Milwaukee County Transit System staff.
+The average annual capital and operating costs were calculated by evenly distributing the total year of expenditure costs over 35 years.

-Highway Federal, State, and local capital and operating revenues are based on historic expenditures over the last several years and are documented in Table 1.15 of Chapter 1 of this volume.
-Transit Federal, State, and local capital and operating revenues are based on historic expenditures over the last several years, and assessment of available Federal formula and program funds and are documented in Table 1.16.
+Federal, State, and local highway capital and operating revenues are based on historical expenditures over the last several years and are documented in Table 1.15 of Chapter 1 of this volume.
+Federal, State, and local transit capital and operating revenues are based on historical expenditures over the last several years and assessment of available Federal formula and program funds and are documented in Table 1.16.

-A significant portion of the arterial street and highway system expenses is related to the construction and reconstruction of freeway segments, which are shown in greater detail in Table 2.5, and the construction of new surface arterial segments and the reconstruction of existing arterial segments of four or more miles in length, which are shown in greater detail in Table 2.6.
+A significant portion of the arterial street and highway system expenses is related to the construction and reconstruction of freeway segments, which are shown in greater detail in Table 2.3, and the construction of new surface arterial segments and the reconstruction of existing arterial segments of four or more miles in length, which are shown in greater detail in Table 2.4.
 These tables are provided to give more insight into the costs associated with specific projects contained within the arterial streets and highways element.